 National Production UGS 8 LNG Algeria, Norway, Libya, Russia Winter Season TSO forecast for winter.
-Limited for the whole winter period to the highest winter ave supply observed during the last 10 winters and at monthly leve maximum 30 days rolling average of the last 10 winters. igh demand associated with situations. the inventory Week 1 Limited to the maximum 14 days 2-Week Cold Limited to the observed February flow in the model plus additional LNG that can be taken from the tanks to be shared with week 2.
-Spell TSO forecast for high demand situations.
-Week 2 Limited to the maximum 14 days rolling average of the last 5 winters plus additional LNG that can be taken from the tanks to be shared with week 1. rolling average of the last 5 winters.
+Week 1 2-Week Cold TSO forecast for Limited for each country (or zone) by the stored volumes and the deliverability Limited to the observed February flow in the model plus additional LNG that can be taken from the tanks to be shared with week 2.
+Week 2 Limited to the maximum 14 days rolling average of Spell high demand situations. associated with the inventory level.
+Limited to the maximum 14 days rolling average of the last 5 winters plus additional LNG that can be taken from the tanks to be shared with week 1. the last 5 winters.
 1-day Design Case Limited to the maximum daily supply of the last five winters plus additional LNG that can be taken from the tanks.
 Limited to the maximum daily supply of the last five winters.